jjindrich/jjazure-templates/vmss-customimage-myvnet/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a VM Scale Set with managed disk based on custom image (managed disks functionality).
 Windows and Linux vhd is supported.
 To connect from the load balancer to a VM in the scale set, you would go to the Azure Portal, find the load balancer of your scale set, examine the NAT rules, then connect using the NAT rule you want.
-For example, if there is a NAT rule on port 50000, you could RDP on port 50000 of the public IP to connect to that VM:
+For example, if there is a NAT rule on port 50000, you could RDP on port 50000 of the public IP to connect to that VM.

+VMSS have on data disk size 50 GB.

 ## How to prepare Image from existing virtual machine
 1. Deallocate VM